Washington Tax & Labor Law Summary

 Employees are eligible to receive benefits if they have worked 820 hours or more during the previous 4 quarters prior to making a claim for benefits.
 For example, a claim made in March would be eligible if the employee worked at least 820 hours the previous calendar year.
 Benefits are based on how much the employee makes on a weekly basis.

-Overtime requirements are not determined by the amount of hours or by the type of pay (hourly or salary); they are determined by the type of work.
+Overtime requirements are not determined by the amount of hours or by the type of pay (hourly or salary); they are determined by the type of work performed.
 The FLSA requires domestic workers be protected by overtime laws.
 The requirements for Washington household employers are as follows:

 - The standard workweek is defined as 40 hours in a 7-day period.